mmistakes/minimal-mistakes/_posts/2020-01-20-going-to-alaska.md

 You can hike up to the face of the glacier.
 It's an easy, flat hike.
 Either drive out there yourself or hire Exit Glacier Guides to give you a lift in their van (it's about $10 per person).

 The **Harding Ice Field Trail** is one of our **favorite hikes of all-time**.
-It starts at the bottom of the glacier goes all the way up to the root of the glacier, giving you a view of the Harding Ice Field, which is some 700 square miles of ice about 4,000 feet thick.
+It starts at the bottom of the glacier and goes all the way up to the root of the glacier, giving you a view of the Harding Ice Field, which is some 700 square miles of ice about 4,000 feet thick.
 The trail has amazing views all along it, and tops out in tundra and light snowfields.
 It's a **hard trail** though, climbing 4,000 feet in only 4 miles.
 Ever since our first time, we use it as a benchmark for trail difficulty.

 Since the Ice Field Trail has great views throughout, you can choose to climb as much as you like and then head back down when you want.